stephancill/coinbase-smart-wallet-rescue/README.md

 1. **Deploys** your Coinbase Smart Wallet to the target chain (using deterministic addresses)
 2. **Syncs owners** by replaying `AddOwner` operations from Base
 3. **Transfers tokens** (ERC-20 or native) to your destination address
+4. **Bundler pays gas** — the bundler account covers all gas fees, so your full balance gets transferred

 ## Prerequisites